Kim Fox

-Kim thinks she has food poisoning but later finds out she is being sick because she is pregnant.
-She tells Vincent but he refuses to show interest of the idea of having another child, which hurts and confuses Kim, but they later are both excited by this.
-However, Kim suffers a miscarriage, which devastates her.
-She continues to pretend she is pregnant and tries to get pregnant but this fails and she eventually tells Denise and Carmel the truth.
-Kim suspects Vincent is cheating on her but he is selling the Albert, which he has been forced to do by Aidan Maguire (Patrick Bergin).
-Aidan buys it from Vincent for £1, and Kim discovers that she and Vincent risk losing their home due to Vincent's loss of income.
-Vincent decides to return to his police informant days, offering information on the heist in return for cash.
-However, Phil discovers Vincent is talking to the police and has a corrupt officer threaten Vincent.
-Vincent disappears and Kim is forced to move in with Denise and get a job at the local shop.

 Creation and development

 Introduction

 Kim was referenced multiple times following Denise's arrival in EastEnders.
 She initially appeared as a guest character, along with her boyfriend Dexter, between 24 and 27 November 2009.
 In December 2009, executive producer Diederick Santer was asked by entertainment website Digital Spy if there were plans for Kim and Dexter to return.
 He said, "There's nothing currently storylined for Kim and Dexter, but they really caught my eye.
 I know they've caught [incoming executive producer] Bryan [Kirkwood]'s eye, too, because we were only talking about them recently.
 They work brilliantly with the rest of the family.
 I hope that if the actors are up for it and if me or Bryan find the right moment, we'll see them again."
 Kim was subsequently brought back as a regular character by Kirkwood in 2010, on which he said, "I'm a huge fan of Tameka.
 She is a real talent and will bring a fresh, funny and exciting new flavour to the show."
 Empson said "I'm really thrilled and excited to be returning to EastEnders.
 I've always loved the show and working with such fantastic actors makes the whole experience even sweeter.
 Kim Fox is such a great character to play and gives me scope to do things I usually wouldn't get away with."
 Kim's return was aired on 4 June 2010.
 Empson also believes that she is different from Kim, commenting : "I don't know if I am, you know!
 In a way yes, and no. She's bolder than myself.
 She can go on all night – I need a break in between dancing and stuff!
 I like good shoes, comfortable shoes.
 But it all works [for Kim], from the toes right the way up."
 Empson managed to win the 'Funniest Female' award at the 2012 Inside Soap Awards.